whatwg/web-history/README.md

     interfaces).

-  During the rest of 2005 and after, the term "the Web Platform" will see increasing use as a label specifically or the standard set of client-side browser technologies used for building modern Web applications.
+  During the rest of 2005 and after, the term "the Web Platform" will see increasing use as a label specifically for the standard set of client-side browser technologies used for building modern Web applications.

 ## 2005-07